amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 Now the eShop services running in Kubernetes can retrieve the Redis password from the Azure Key Vault.

 > [!IMPORTANT]
 > It is crucial to keep the file containing the public and private key-pair for the X509 certificate of the service principal in a safe place.
 One way of doing this, is to make sure you place the file in a well-known folder outside the source-code repository.
-This well-known folder can then be used in the configuration file.
+The configuration file can then reference the file in this well-known folder.
 On your local dev machine, you place the certificate in this folder.
-On the machine where the application will be deployed, the certificate is placed in this folder by an automated deployment pipeline.
+An automated deployment pipeline places the certificate in this folder on the machine where you deploy the application.
 Also, it is a best practice to use a different service principal per environment.
 This ensures that the service principal used by the developers in the DEV environment cannot be used to access secrets for the PRODUCTION environment.

 When running in AKS, it's also possible to use an Azure managed identity for authenticating against Azure Key Vault.
 This is outside of the scope of this book.
 See [Azure KeyVault with managed identities](https://docs.dapr.io/operations/components/setup-secret-store/supported-secret-stores/azure-keyvault-managed-identity/) in the Dapr documentation for instructions on how to set this up.